Ring Raiders: Featured aircraft

 The cartoon featured numerous other aircraft that were not featured in the toyline, including the Fokker Dr.I, MiG-25, and A6M Zero and futuristic space-planes.

 In Europe, a second line of Ring Raiders toys was released.
 Though no new characters were affiliated with the new aircraft squadrons, their colors bore immense similarities to those of the previous series.
-Brand new aircraft included the F6F Hellcat, F7U Cutlass, BAE Hawk, Me 262, B-58 Hustler, Tu-22, BAE Hawk, MiG-21, B-1 Lancer, C-130 Hercules, and Handley Page Victor.
+Brand new aircraft included the F6F Hellcat, F7U Cutlass, BAE Hawk, Me 262, B-58 Hustler, Tu-22, MiG-21, B-1 Lancer, C-130 Hercules, and Handley Page Victor.

 Comic book

 A Ring Raiders comic book was published by Fleetway Publications in mid-1989.
 The comic was published fortnightly and ran for six issues.
 Rather than running self-contained stories, each issue would run 5–6 serialised stories.
 One of these was usually a one-shot featuring the origin story of one of the featured characters.

-Like the TV series and the toyline, the comic was a short lived.
-It was abruptly cancelled at the 6th issue, with most stories ending in cliffhangers.
+Like the TV series and the toyline, the comic was short-lived.
+It was abruptly cancelled at the sixth issue, with most stories ending in cliffhangers.
 Save for a brief notice on the letters page stating this was happening "beyond our control", there was no indication that this was a final issue aside from the "Next issue" boxes at the end of each story now being blank.

 As promised, Fleetway released a big, thick special edition the following year around March, which concluded all the stories which had been left hanging and included another origin story.
 Also included were "mini posters" which were the already completed covers for what would have been the next few issues, and a couple of the airplane fact-files which had also already been completed for publication.

 The comic followed a different continuity from the cartoon series.
 The characters looked rather different from their animated counterparts, with several having radically different origin stories, their looks and origins tying in more with the original toyline on which the comic and cartoon were based.